elugens/hello-javascript/docs/additional-questions/binary-data-files/file-filereader.md

 ---

-### Explain the function and syntax of the File Object/Constructor.
+### Can you explain the function and syntax of the File Object/Constructor?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> A File object inherits from Blob and is extended with filesystem-related capabilities.
+  <div><strong>Interview Response:</strong> A File object inherits from Blob and gets extended with filesystem-related capabilities.
 A File object is a specific kind of a Blob and can be used in any context that a Blob can.
 In particular, FileReader, URL.createObjectURL(), createImageBitmap(), and XMLHttpRequest.send() which accepts both Blobs and Files.
 The File() constructor creates a new File object instance.
-The File constructor has three arguments including the fileParts (bits), filename, and options optional parameters.
-The fileParts can include an Array of ArrayBuffer, ArrayBufferView, Blob, USVString objects, or a mix of any of such objects, that will be put inside the File.
-USVString objects are encoded as UTF-8.
-The filename is a USVString filename, and the options optional parameter is lastModified which is the timestamp of the last modification.
+The File constructor has three arguments: fileParts(bits), filename, and optional parameters.
+The fileParts can include an Array of ArrayBuffer, ArrayBufferView, Blob, USVString objects, or a mix of any of such objects put inside the File.
+USVString objects get encoded as UTF-8.
+The filename is a USVString filename, and the optional options parameter is lastModified, which is the timestamp of the last modification.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />